brunasti/hcl_calculator/README.md

 The result of a full test coverage run provides a very good value:

-- 87% of classes touched by tests
+- 100% of classes touched by tests
-- 85% of the code lines covered
+- 97% of the code lines covered

-The missing classes are mainly the standard Spring boilerplate generated or just defined as interfaces:

-- CalculatorApplication
-- ServletInitialized
-- ResultRepository

 Most of the missing code lines / functions are the one created via Lombok, which should not be tested by definition.